pfalkingham/ArchBooBlender/README.md

 ## Insallation

-Currently, just load all scripts into blender and run ArchBooMaker2023.py.
-I want this as an addon, but I can't figure out how to do that.
+Download the zip, install as an addon, and away you go.

 ## Instructions: